SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 - Hi, I'm pursuing my graduation in Applied Computer Science at NWMSU.
 I am excited for the above stated mobile application development.
 My role in the project to schedule the team meetings, checking the updates regarding the project, as well as following the project development processes(SDLC or Agile) and dividing the project into sprints for ease development.
 And doing research about new technologies useful for the project.
 - I have interest towards the computer science by following the latest technologies like machine learning e.t.c..
 Actually i have done my bachelors in mechanical but i have shifted to computer science and have done a project of bank statement analyser using python and it''s libraries.
+- Finally we are a good team and expecting a great project output of the mobile application "Nursing Symposium".

 Phani Padhmanabha Naidu Ratnala